To predict the future, you need to know the past

 And recruitment processes are far from being standardized compared to other HR functions such as Payroll or Interview Management.

-Based on this observation, the Recruiter, the main actor in the BPO (Business process Owner), has a wide range of imagination to rethink or evolve its HR processes and practices, which sometimes go beyond the technical reality of the tool.
-When deploying or continuously improving a SaaS-based HRIS, the flexibility and adaptability of standard ATS (Applicant Tracking System) settings are put to the test in order to cover the company’s business specificities.
+With this in mind, the Recruiter, as the main player in the BPO (Business Process Owner) process, has a wide scope for imagination when it comes to rethinking or developing HR processes and practices, which sometimes go beyond the technical reality of the tool.
+When deploying or upgrading an HRIS in SaaS mode, the flexibility and adaptability of standard ATS (Applicant Tracking System) settings are put to the test to cover the company’s specific business needs.

 Support for change is a key factor in the success of the project.